 Every period, we let one supplier (the innovator) have the possibility to develop a new technology, which is imitated by her competitors after one period.
 Producers already engaged in a long-term relationship face a trade-off: switching to the innovator allows them to have access to a more productive technology, but at the risk of entering into a bad match.
-Entering into a bad match yields a lower productivity level no matter whether the input is contractible or not; but, when the input is noncontractible bad matches are also characterized by more severe under-investment than good matches, since cooperation only occurs in the latter.
+Entering into a bad match yields a lower productivity level no matter whether the input is contractible or not; but, when the input is noncontractible, bad matches are also characterized by more severe under-investment than good matches, since cooperation only occurs in the latter.
 Hence, bad matches become worse relative to good matches.
-This worse bad match effect is the main force behind our result that cooperation in a weak contractible setting magnifies rigidities in relationships.
-In particular, in order for an innovator to capture a large share of the market, innovations have to be larger in the cooperative case than in the Nash case (or the contractible case).1 This result suggests that fewer general innovations are developed in countries where strong relational contracts are more widespread.2
+This worse bad match effect is the main force behind our result that cooperation in a weak contractible setting magnifies rigidities in relationships.2 Consequently, potential innovators have less of an incentive to develop technologies that require existing relationships to break up and fewer general innovations will be developed in countries where strong relational contracts are more widespread.3

-We contrast this with a setting in which innovation is done within an already established relationship.
-We show that relational contracts encourage this type of innovation.
-This is both because relational contracting improves the efficiency of production by overcoming the standard hold-up problem and because the introduction of relationshipspecific innovation itself makes the parties more dependent on one another which further encourages cooperation.
-In fact, the latter effect might be strong enough for the innovation rate to be higher than in a "contractible" case where there are no hold-up problems.
+We contrast this with a setting where innovation is done within an already established relationship.
+We show that relational contracts encourage this type of innovation both by improving the efficiency of production by overcoming the standard hold-up problem and because the introduction of relationship-specific innovation itself makes the parties more dependent on one another which further encourages cooperation.